idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

 Totality and Covering
 ---------------------

 By default, functions in Idris must be ``covering``.
-That is, there must be patterns which cover all possible values of the inputs types.
+That is, the patterns must cover all possible values of the input's type.
 For example, the following definition will give an error:

 .. code-block:: idris